liyupku2000/vue-component-holder/README.md

 **JSX**

 Automatic "holdify" in JSX has not been implemented yet.
-To use "vue-holder" with JSX, you have to do manaul "holdify" by providing the neccessary attributes.
+To use "vue-holder" with JSX, you have to do "holdify" manually by providing the neccessary attributes.

 # Installation Options